 THE NEXT BIG THING?

-Hot on the heels of Web 2.0 and cloud computing, Big Data may well be the Next Big Thing in the IT world.
-Whereas Web 2.0 links people and things online, and cloud computing is about the transition to an online computing infrastructure, Big Data generates value from the storage and processing of very large quantities of digital information that cannot be analyzed with traditional computing techniques.
-By the end of 2015, Cisco estimate that global Internet traffic will reach 4.8 zettabytes a year.
-That's 4.8 billion terabytes, and signals both the Big Data challenge and the Big Data opportunity on the horizon.
+Hot on the heels of Web 2.0 and cloud computing, Big Data is without doubt one of the Next Big Things in the IT world.
+Whereas Web 2.0 linked people and things online, and cloud computing involves the transition to an online computing infrastructure, Big Data generates value from the storage and processing of very large quantities of digital information that cannot be analyzed with traditional computing techniques.
 This page provides an overview of Big Data characteristics, technologies and opportunities.
-This information is also summarized in my video on Explaining Big Data.
+This information is also summarized in the following video.